forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 * 2.0-forsetisecurity.org-dev: documentations for Forseti 2.0 website.

 Besides these main branches, you will also see other active branches.
-Those branches will be other developer's work-in-progress branches, and can be generally disregarded.
+Those branches will be other developer's work-in-progress, and can be generally disregarded.

 ## Branching Methodology